fgrehm/vagrant-lxc-base-boxes/README.md

 This repository contains a set of scripts for creating base boxes for usage with [vagrant-lxc](https://github.com/fgrehm/vagrant-lxc) 1.0+.

+## :warning: Deprecated :warning:

+[I've stepped down as a maintainer of the plugin](https://github.com/fgrehm/vagrant-lxc/issues/375) and I'm no longer maintaining this repo.
+Feel free to use it as a starting point for your own boxes and if you need any help with that just LMK! :beers:

 ## What distros / versions can I build with this?

 * Ubuntu